TobiasSekan/DailyKanji/Documentation/Roadmap.md

 ## Version 0.1
 * Add menu entry to deactivate timeout (hide visible timer too)
-* Make refresh interval for timer changeable via menu
-* Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"
 * Add main counter for each test (negative/positive)
   * on right answers +1 on wrong answers - 1
   * use this counter to calculate count of same tests